cilium/cilium/Documentation/bpf.rst

 ::

-    $ file xdp.o
+    $ file xdp-example.o
-    xdp.o: ELF 64-bit LSB relocatable, *unknown arch 0xf7* version 1 (SYSV), not stripped
+    xdp-example.o: ELF 64-bit LSB relocatable, *unknown arch 0xf7* version 1 (SYSV), not stripped

-``readelf -a xdp.o`` will dump further information about the ELF file, which can sometimes be useful for introspecting generated section headers, relocation entries and the symbol table.
+``readelf -a xdp-example.o`` will dump further information about the ELF file, which can sometimes be useful for introspecting generated section headers, relocation entries and the symbol table.